mohsenbayati/cv-impute/README.md

 # cv-impute

+These codes are written by Nima Hamidi: https://github.com/nimily

 This repository contains codes for replicating simulations of the following paper:

 N. Hamidi and M. Bayati, On Low-rank Trace Regression under General Sampling Distribution, https://arxiv.org/abs/1904.08576.